-We provide a blood donation service in Jersey that includes managing the donation, storage and transplantation of blood.
+We provide a blood donation service in Jersey that includes managing the donation, storage and transfusion of blood.

 By giving blood you'll be helping to increase local blood stocks that could save someone's life.
 We are always looking for individuals to give blood.